 Figure 1.
 Two-photon excitation is the phenomenon that two photons of half energy than needed for one photon excitation can excite a fluorescent molecule.
 The advantages of 2-photon excitation are 1) Because infrared light is used for excitation, it minimizes excitation-light scattering in the tissue 2) Because 2-photon excitation happens only at the focal point of an objective lens, the background signal is strongly suppressed.
 These effects enable us to image cells and subcellular structures in deep tissue with high spatial resolution.
 Recently, the combination of 2-photon excitation and fluorescence lifetime imaging method enabled us to image the protein-protein interaction or structural change of protein in deep tissue such as brain slice.
 The fluorescence lifetime is measured by counting the arrival time of signal photon at the detector upon a laser pulse.
 After making histogram of lifetimes at each pixel by repeating this measurement, the pixel-by-pixel lifetime image is constructed in a pseudocolor format.
 Support for electron microscopy Ultrastructures of tissues, cells and macromolecules are observed using transmission or scanning electron microscopes (JEOL JEM1010, Hitachi HT-7700, Zeiss Σ IGMA).
-The facility also provides instruments for their specimen preparations, i.e. ultra-microtome (Leica UC7), high-pressure freezing device (BAL-TEC HPM010), and freeze fracture and replica machine (BAL-TEC BAF060), vacuum evaporator (JEOL JEE-400), etc. For digital image analysis, image processing software and volume rendering software (FEI Amira) are available.
-Serial block-face SEMs (Gatan 3view/Zeiss Σ IGMA/VP & MARLIN; Fig. 1) and Array tomography SEM system (Zeiss ATLAS5) have opened since 2013 (Fig. 1), which reveal 3D structures of biological thick specimens.
-The SBF-SEMs, especially, are used for many collaborative projects.
+The facility also provides instruments for their specimen preparations, i.e. ultra-microtome (Leica UC7), high-pressure freezing device (BAL-TEC HPM010), freeze fracture and replica machine (BAL-TEC BAF060), vacuum evaporator (JEOL JEE-420), ion coater (JEC-3000FC), etc. Since 2013, Serial block-face scanning electron microscopy (SBF-SEM; Gatan 3view/Zeiss Σ IGMA/VP & MARLIN) and Array tomography SEM system (Zeiss ATLAS5) have been operated to reveal 3D structures of biological thick specimens.
+The three-dimensional reconstitution of cellular ultrastructures is performed using image analysis software.
+In particular, the SBF-SEMs are used for many collaborative projects.
 Functional architecture of cortical microcircuit How the cerebral cortex processes complex information is still unknown.
 Our laboratory is elucidating the fundamental rules that govern cortical microcircuits, such as cell diversity and functional connectivity, using modern physiological, anatomical and molecular methods.
 We focus on the primary and secondary motor cortices and use a wide variety of experimental techniques such as in vivo imaging, immunohistochemistry, correlated light and electron microscopy, and a large-volume electron micrographic data analysis.
 We are also interested in learning and memory and associated rewiring in cortical microcircuits.
 We analyze neocortical local circuits and brain system circuits to understand the functional role of each neuron type and layered structure in cortex, and various functions of projections from the motor cortex to the sensory cortex, hippocampus, thalamus, basal ganglia, cerebellum.
-Kubota et al. Nature Communications, 9: 437 (2018) Sohn et al. Science Advances, 8 (39):eabm0531 (2022) S Σ IGMA/VP Fig. 2 Transmission electron microscope (TEM) JEOL JEM1010 equipped with 2kx2k CCD camera Fig. 1 Serial block-face SEM (SBF-SEM) Gatan 3view - Zeiss
+Kubota et al. Nature Communications, 9: 437 (2018) Sohn et al. Science Advances, 8 (39):eabm0531 (2022) SΣIGMA/VP Fig. 2 Transmission electron microscope (TEM) JEOL JEM1010 equipped with 2kx2k CCD camera 4